wstroberg/starter-academic/content/home/welcome.md

 title = "Computational Biosystems Lab" subtitle = ""
-design:
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
-  columns: '1'

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.